plopezjz/atyu/README.md

 # atyu
-Análisis de texto y autoría con ngramas
+Análisis de texto y autoría utilizando ngramas